By Eric Vandenbroeck and co-workers

 India functioned, and functioned effectively, by means of the articulation of a

-discourses that identified Hinduism as a social and religious system generated
+early nineteenth-century discourses that identified Hinduism as a social and

-have quickly met with two critical responses.
-On the one side, there have
+essentialist claims have quickly met with two critical responses.
+On the one

-protestations that there was no one thing that distinguished Hindu practice or
+British protestations that there was no one thing that distinguished Hindu

 important to note that this second response has always been present in western